bounswe/bounswe2019group9/deliverables/M1-Group9.md

  3.4.1.1.
 Administration capabilities are so limited.They can/should be explained further, maybe add some more unique actions for this type of user.

  3.4.1.2.
 Overall requirements and glossary part are greatly partitioned and ordered.Nothing is unclear in considerable amount.

+ ### 3.4.2.
+Emirhan:

+ 3.4.2.1.
+Requirements about the scalability of the processes should be added to the non-functional requirements part.

+ 3.4.2.2.
+More options can be given to users about their preferences on interacting with other users and the publicity and privacy of their profiles.

 ### 3.5.
 Mockups